somethingspatial/sdslisting/README.md

 # Spatial Data Science Links

+This included links to online materials and forums where you can find the answer of questions and curiousity about working on **spatial data analysis** using popular free and open applications, both sources or licenses, such as R, Python, and QGIS.

 You probably want to attach more addional links to this repository?
 Kindly fork and pull request.

 **FREE COURSES and TUTORIALS**